-Camille Rochester (pronouns she/her) serves as 501 Commons’ Community Engagement Manager, where she engages and assists the Executive Service Corps, stewards individual, and corporate supporters.
-She is also the GiveBIG Washington Campaign Manager.
+Camille Rochester (pronouns she/her) serves as 501 Commons’ Community Engagement Manager, where she engages and assists the Executive Service Corps and stewards individual and corporate supporters.
+She is also the manager of Washington Gives.

 When not hard at work spinning straw into gold, herding cats, and making something out of nothing, Camille can be found reading, baking, or playing table top games.